DanCarzano/dotfiles-awesomewm/README.md

 # Install Instructions

-- Please note the install script is still in an alpha state
+- The install script has recently been updated to include the new configs, auto backup of existing config files and installation of necessary programs
-- Currently the install script only supports the install of Qtile, AwesomeWM, Neofetch and Qutebrowser configs.
+- Currently the install script does not support the installation of .vimrc and .zshrc.
+These still need to be installed manually
-- The install script DOES NOT install the actual programs, it only installs my configs hosted in this repo.
+- If any issues or bugs are found, please submit an issue and I will get to it ASAP!

 1. Clone respository to your computer and make the install script executable:
 ```